tpavard/vue-cli-plugin-html-replace/README.md

 ## Multi-page mode

-In case you'll need to prevent some patterns to be applied to some of your pages, you can specify one of either `excludes` or `includes` options.
-Each entries should be named after the key given for each page.
-These parameters are optional and will be ignored if you're not building your app in multi-page mode.
-When not defined in multi-page mode, the patterns are applied to all the pages.
+In case you'd need to prevent patterns to be applied on some of your pages, you can specify either one of `excludes` or `includes` options.
+Each entries must be named after the key given for each page.
+These parameters are optional and will be ignored if you're not building your app in multi-page mode, so all patterns would be applied to your templates.

 ```javascript
 module.exports = {